fabiosenracorrea/dynamodb-provider/readme.md

 Each part builds on the previous.
 Use only what you need—the provider works standalone, and SingleTable works without schemas.

+If you want to instruct your agents/LLMs, take a look at the [ai](./ai/) folder.

 ## 1. DynamoDB Provider

 The provider wraps AWS SDK clients (v2 or v3) with type-safe methods.
 Only DocumentClient instances are supported.